WASP-SYSTEMS/wespenstock/README.md

 ## Running

+> [!CAUTION]
+> When running the verifier, the LLM-generated code will be executed on your system!
+This may have catastrophic side effects.
+> Pull requests welcome.

 The challenge project (CP) to operate upon is specified using command-line arguments.
 Various other [configuration knobs](#settings) can be adjusted using environment variables and CLI options.